 Find concise answers to your questions about our psychoeducation services.

-What types of assessment are often needed in psychoeducation?
+What types of assessment and screening are often necessary in the field of psychoeducation?

 Note that all these assessments are carried out by a neuropsychologist.